Jimpa: Release

 The film had its world premiere at the Sundance Film Festival on 23 January 2025.
 It had its Australian premiere as the opening gala film at the Adelaide Film Festival on 15 October 2025 at the Capri Theatre.

 Following the Sundance premiere, it was reported that the film was struggling to find a US distributor, with some citing the rise in anti-LGBTQ rhetoric in the country following the second inauguration of Donald Trump as a reason for the lack of studio interest.
+The film was later picked up for release in the US by distributor Kino Lorber, who partnered with Hyde on her first film, 52 Tuesdays.

+The film was distributed in Europe by Netherlands-based Cinéart.
+The film had a limited theatrical release in Slovakia on 4 December 2025 and in the United States on 6 February 2026 (10 cinemas), where it grossed $24,291 by 15 February.

-The film is being distributed in Australia by Sydney-based Kismet Movies, and in Europe by Netherlands-based Cinéart.
+The film is being distributed in Australia by Sydney-based Kismet Movies.

+Jimpa opened the 33rd Mardi Gras Film Festival in Sydney on 12 February 2026, in its New South Wales premiere.
+In a special screening at Cinema Nova in Melbourne on 17 February, Hyde, Aud Mason-Hyde, and Daniel Henshall gave a Q&A afterwards.
+The film is being released in Australian cinemas on 19 February 2026.